 Research on the Endometriosis Experience

-Note: These studies use gendered language, and I believe were done on cis-women.
-I haven’t come across many studies of the lived experience of people with endometriosis describing their relationship to their pain, disease, and symptoms.
+Note: These studies use gendered language, and I believe were only done on cis-women.
+I haven’t come across many studies on the lived experience of people with endometriosis describing their relationship to their pain, disease, and symptoms.
 If you know of any more, especially ones using inclusive language, please send them to me!

 - ‘Sitting on the side-lines of my own life’: Interrupted living and endometriosis: A Qualitative Study – Interesting study which shows how endometriosis impacts all aspects of the patient’s life.

 - Parallel worlds and personified pain: A mixed-methods analysis of pain metaphor use by women with endometriosis – Metaphors and pain descriptions to describe endo.

 - The Subjective Experience of Dyspareunia in Women with Endometriosis: A Systematic Review with Narrative Synthesis of Qualitative Research – on painful sex.